nekohamja/nekohamja/README.md

 ### 👋 Hi there!
 <div align="left">
     I'm Nicco and I am an aspiring Full stack Frontend + designer.
 I'm currently in the path of learning web development and I love tinkering with JavaScript technologies.
-    I'm always passionate about exploring new technologies to create amazing visuals on sites and make user experience functional and convenient.<br><br>
+    I'm always passionate about exploring new technologies to create amazing visuals on sites while making user experience functional and convenient.<br><br>
 </div>

 ### 🔧 Tech Stack